NERC-CEH/UKCEH_Summer_School/README.md

 ### Workshop 1: Intro to Git
 **Facilitators:** *Simon Stanley*

 [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://github.com/codespaces/new?hide_repo_select=true&repo=1007817907&skip_quickstart=true)

+This workshop will be run using **GitHub Codespaces**, which provides a pre-configured environment with all required dependencies installed.

 This workshop will have hands-on Git exercises designed to help you practise essential version control skills.
 It looks at common workflows such as commiting, branching and merging, as well as touching on the use of remote repositories.
 The GitHub repo used for this workshop is in [Workshop 1](https://github.com/NERC-CEH/UKCEH_Summer_School/blob/main/Workshop_1).
-Please run this workshop using **GitHub Codespaces**, which provides a pre-configured environment with all required dependencies installed.

 ### Workshop 2: Approaches to Hydrological Modelling
 **Facilitators:** *Helen Baron | Giovanni Bernardi | Zara Crapper | Nathan Rickards*